HowToSD/ComfyUI-Data-Analysis/docs/ug.md

 ### How DataFrames is passed between nodes
 DataFrames are transmitted as JSON strings.
 When a DataFrame enters a node, it is reconstructed by deserializing the JSON string.
 Upon exiting, it is serialized back into a JSON string.

+Pandas's Index object is also processed the same way.
+For example, Pandas Columns and Pandas Index node return labels in a serialized Index format.

 ### How to connect nodes for DataFrame JSON strings
 To connect the DataFrame JSON string output from one Pandas node to another, move the wire toward the top-left of the text field.
 You may need to hover around the corner to find the correct connection point.